8 Tips on Overcoming Speaking Anxiety in Meetings and Presentations

 - Lightheaded

 If you live with an anxiety disorder, meetings and presentations can feel like an even bigger weight on your shoulders to perform well.
-You may avoid all meetings where you know you would need to contribute or avoid certain activities which could hold you back in your career.
+You may start avoiding situations where you know you would need to contribute, which could hold you back in your career.

 Since we're naturally programmed to fear public speaking, it can be one of the harder things to move past.
 But don't worry, there are ways to calm down this part of our brain.

 Having speaking anxiety can make you feel alone, but we're here to tell you that it is more common than you think.
-The real name for speaking anxiety is Glossophobia.
+In fact, public speaking anxiety is one of the most commonly reported social fears.

 Anxiety in meetings or presentations is often caused by a fear of: